 With the exception of EDP 641A & B, the instructor of each course listed above primarily provides supervision of the practica activities.
 Candidate performance is evaluated through completion of school-based and clinic-related course requirements.
-University instructors ensure that candidates meet course objectives by examining candidate work (permanent products), watching candidates' recorded performance via video, and observing through the one-way windows in the Educational Psychology Clinic.
-In addition to program faculty, a field-based school psychologist must supervise candidates completing the Practicum courses (ED P 641A & B).
+University instructors ensure that candidates meet course objectives by examining candidate work (permanent products), watching candidates' recorded performance via video, and observing through the one-way windows in the Community Clinic for Counseling and Educational Services.
+In addition to program faculty, a field-based school psychologist supervises candidates completing the Practicum courses (ED P 641A & B).
 Field-based supervisors are professionals who possess the background, training and credentials appropriate to the practicum experience and have at least two years of school psychological experience.

-Three hundred practica hours are met by completing EDP 641A & B for two units each.
-Candidates who concurrently work in public schools may complete the first 150 hours of EDP 641A & B while working at their school site under the supervision of their site school psychologist.
-The remaining 150 hours must be completed in a formalized practicum wherein the candidate commits considerable time to learning the profession from an experienced school psychologist.
-These 150 hours can not be completed in the school in which the candidate has or currently works.
-To ensure that this placement provides sufficient consistency to allow the candidate to manage cases, run groups, etc. the contiguous placement (associated with 641B) must include:
+Two hundred and twenty practica hours are met by completing EDP 641A & B for two units each.
+Candidates who concurrently work in public schools may complete the first 110 hours of EDP 641A & B while working at their school site under the supervision of their site school psychologist.
+The remaining 110 hours must be completed in a formalized practicum wherein the candidate commits considerable time to learning the profession from an experienced school psychologist.
+These 110 hours cannot be completed in the school in which the candidate has or currently works.
+To ensure that this placement provides sufficient consistency to allow the candidate to manage cases, run counseling groups, etc. the contiguous placement (associated with 641B) must include: